Solarplate Troubleshooting Guide

 Cause: India ink, certain pencils combined with pressure and heat.

-Solution: Dust drawing with talc or baby powder.
+Solution: Dust drawing with talc or baby powder prior to exposure.

 Problem: Circumference of plate shows irregularity in tone